Alternatively, you can view Ways of Opening Different Data Source Types.

 - SQL files.
 When opening .SQL files, Database Tour firstly opens folder (see above), which contains the file, then opens SQL page and loads text of the file into SQL editor.
 Sometimes, before opening such file, Database Tour lets you select associated database through Open Data Source dialog.

 - INI files.
-If you try to open such file in Database Tour, the program treats this file as file containing schema for ADO text table, therefore it firstly open the file's containing folder as text database and then opens the file.
+If you try to open such file in Database Tour, the application interprets this file as file containing schema for ADO text table, therefore it firstly open the file's containing folder as text database and then opens the file.

 - SCH files.
-If you try to open such file in Database Tour, the program treats this file as file containing schema for BDE text table, therefore it firstly open the file's containing folder as text database and then opens the file.
+If you try to open such file in Database Tour, the application interprets this file as file containing schema for BDE text table, therefore it firstly open the file's containing folder as text database and then opens the file.

 When opening files of other types, Database Tour in most cases will try to open them like it does for database files (see above).